-In our opinion, Utmost Holdings Ireland Limited's group financial statements and company financial statements (the "financial statements"):
+In our opinion, Utmost Holdings Ireland Limited's consolidated financial statements and company financial statements (the "financial statements"):

-- give a true and fair view of the group's and the company's assets, liabilities and financial position as at 31 December 2020 and of the group's and the company's loss and cash flows for the year then ended; - have been properly prepared in accordance with International Financial Reporting Standards ("IFRSs") as adopted by the European Union; and - have been properly prepared in accordance with the requirements of the Companies Act 2014.
+- give a true and fair view of the group's and the company's assets, liabilities and financial position as at 31 December 2022 and of the group's loss, the company's profit and the group's and the company's cash flows for the year then ended; - have been properly prepared in accordance with International Financial Reporting Standards ("IFRSs") as adopted by the European Union; and - have been properly prepared in accordance with the requirements of the Companies Act 2014.

-We have audited the financial statements, included within the Directors' report and consolidated financial statements (the "Annual Report"), which comprise:
+We have audited the financial statements, included within the Annual report and consolidated financial statements (the "Annual Report"), which comprise:

-- the consolidated and company Statement of Financial Position as at 31 December 2020; - the consolidated and company Statement of Comprehensive Income for the year then ended; - the consolidated and company Statement of Cash Flows for the year then ended; - the consolidated and company Statement of Changes in Equity for the year then ended; and - the notes to the financial statements, which include a description of the significant accounting policies.
+- the consolidated and company Statement of Financial Position as at 31 December 2022; - the consolidated and company Statement of Comprehensive Income for the year then ended; - the consolidated and company Statement of Cash Flows for the year then ended; - · the consolidated and company Statement of Changes in Equity for the year then ended; and - the notes to the financial statements, which include a description of the significant accounting policies.